jcms2665/MultJoin/README.md

 # MultJoin

-Trabajando con varias bases de datos / Working with multiple databases
+### Trabajando con varias bases de datos

+El objetivo de este proyecto es manipular varias bases de datos diferentes al mismo tiempo.

+### Working with multiple databases

+The Aim of this project is to manipulate several databases at the same time